bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 negative consequences.
 It comes with an internal logic driven by ideology.
 The ideology is fundamentally flawed and that will lead to it's eventual failure.

-Theoretically one can argue about the merits of UK leaving EU on a purely rational merit.
+Theoretically, one can argue about the merits of UK leaving EU on a purely rational merit.
 But the Brexit is driven instead by a right-wing ideology with three pillars:

-- the primacy of will and emotion vs. reason an careful analysis
+- the primacy of will and emotion vs. reason and careful analysis
 - tribal division vs. cooperation
 - violence vs. compassion